-The owner is responsible for all HQS violations not listed as a family responsibility above, even if the violation is caused by the family's living habits (e.g., vermin infestation).
+The owner is responsible for all HQS violations not listed as a family responsibility above, even if the violation is caused by the family's living habits (e.g., rodent or pest infestation).
 However, if the family's actions constitute a serious or repeated lease violation the owner may take legal action to evict the family.